The decline of the British aristocracy and antiques

 summary

-Western antiques, such as British antiques, have a strong image of aristocratic tastes, but gradually, items made after the decline of aristocratic society have begun to meet the standard of being "100 years old."
+Western antiques, such as British antiques, have a strong image of being aristocratic tastes, but gradually, items made after the decline of aristocratic society have begun to meet the standard of being "100 years old."